 - Install the driver again for your specific operating system:

-4. Set the TAP adapter DNS addresses to automatic
+5. Set the TAP adapter DNS addresses to automatic

-If your TAP adapter is not configured properly, your ProtonVPN client cannot correctly establish a connection, so you need to make sure that the DNS addresses in the TAP adapter are set to automatic.
+If your TAP adapter is not configured properly, your ProtonVPN client cannot establish a proper connection, so you need to make sure that the DNS addresses in the TAP adapter are set to automatic.